Everything You Have Ever Prayed For is Just on the Other Side Of Doubt

 Faith Over Factions

-When justice is distorted and compassion grows cold, where do God’s people stand?
+The biblical mandate for justice and compassion is not a slogan but a summons.
+When justice bends and compassion grows cold, where do God’s people stand?

-If you've ever felt tension between your faith and the systems of power around you, you're not alone.
-This isn’t about politics or charity—it’s about obedience to a God who calls His people to rise, speak, and act with love that costs something.
+This reflection is not about politics or charity.
+It is about obedience.
+God calls His people to rise, to speak, and to act with love that costs something.

 Anchor in the Word